 Do you have what it takes to inspire the maritime sector by designing, building and racing an innovative boat that sails on hydrogen?
-Can you take our project to an even higher level together with a team of top performing students?
+Can you take our project to an even higher level together with a team of motivated students?

 To apply, hand in your motivation letter and your CV via button down below.